oscarlevin/discrete-book/errata.md

 * Exercise 2.1.5 (page 119): The recurrence relation should be a_n = 7a_{n-1} - 10a_{n-2}.

+* Definition of Subgraphs (page 204): The indices were swapped making the definition of induced subgraph incorrect.
+The following example was also reworded to account for the correction.

 * Exercise 2.2.1(f) solution (page 294): The closed formula is wrong.  it should be 1+(4n+6)n/2.